 - major reputation catastrophes (sex scandals; whoring; devil worship/atheism; wife beating; being gay or not being gay or being gay and not admitting to being gay or not being gay enough; not supporting the troops; accepting money from Nestle)

-- not being very good (some sports professionals turn out to be just not very good, despite initial promise; this is a genuine concern for all risk assessors in pro sport)
+- not being very good (some sports professionals turn out to be not very good at what they do, despite initial promise e.g. Freddy Adu; this is a genuine concern for all risk assessors in professional sport)

 Every pro sportsperson now has a personal risk assessor.
 These assessors are becoming more important every year, with many now acting as both risk assessor and agent, cradling their overly-dependent athletes in the same way as a first-time mother cradles a weak and susceptible newborn infant against her ample breast.